GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 Agentic AI

-A specialization focused on agents, tool-calling systems, planning loops, orchestration, and autonomous workflow execution patterns.
+A specialization focused on tool-calling agents, state, planning loops, orchestration, multi-agent workflows, tracing, evaluation, and controlled execution patterns.

 Side-By-Side Comparison